Help! My Anxiety Is Ruining My Life!

 Some anxiety is actually normal and can even be productive.
 Studies show that performers or athletes have enhanced performance when they have a little bit of anxiety.
 In other cases, however, it can be a problem, so we need to train our brains to prevent them from responding so strongly to non-threatening things.
-In this article, we'll talk about how to do this productively because there is no reason to let anxiety ruin your life.
+In this article, we'll talk about how to do this productively—because there is no reason to let anxiety dictate how you live your life.

 What Causes Anxiety?